A Guide to Online Friendships

 However, group calls don’t have many of the features that make group interaction work in person: you can’t orient your friends in 3D space; you can’t see and hear who is talking where; you can’t pick up on as much body language; you can’t sense who is trying to talk to whom.
 You have probably experienced all the awkwardness that results from this.

 So, the main factor in choosing between one-on-one calls or group calls is just whether you want to interact one on one or in a group.
 You’ll probably want to have some of each.
-However, if you really want to avoid awkwardness, one-on-one calls are better.
+However, if you really want to feel the closest to your friends and avoid awkwardness, one-on-one calls are better.
 And if you want to stay in touch with a lot of friends without keeping track of a lot of plans, then group calls are probably better.

 A system for regular group calls